astroDimitrios/Fortran/README.md

 # Questions:

 1. Block construct - what does ***it has finalisation control*** mean?
-Memory thing?
    Allows memory to be written over.
 3. What's the best way to allow a function to take an argument of SP or DP type?
 Surely lots of code dup if the whole function has to be copied?
+   Procedure overloading, sep - modules for precision ... depends.
-4. Does the file extension actually matter? `f90` vs `f95` etc.
+4. Does the file extension actually matter? `.f90` vs `.f95` etc.
+   Use `.f90` to denote free-form Fortran.
+Use `.F90` if the file needs [preprocessing](https://fortranwiki.org/fortran/show/File+extensions).

 # Links